All Episodes

 They were in the ground.

-They had uh passed away.
+They had passed away.

-This is this Feinberg guy, says his first two priorities will be to cut bigger checks and send them out faster to the oil spill's economic victims.
+CNNMoney.com, the new head, the new head of the Gulf Coast Disaster Claims Fund, this is this Feinberg guy, says his first two priorities will be to cut bigger checks and send them out faster to the oil spill's economic victims.

 In his first appearance before Congress, since taking the job, Feinberg yesterday criticized BP's process for compensating those who've lost their livelihoods in the spill's wake.

-The oil company has paid out almost 130 million so far.
+The oil company has paid out almost $130 million so far.

 More than 80,000 claims have been submitted.

-Now, there is a competing story or companion story here at the Atlantic.
+Now, there is a competing story or companion story here at The Atlantic.

 Obama says that there is money.